 Manage GCP Artifact Registry Repository IAM Policies

-The gcp:artifactregistry/repositoryIamPolicy:RepositoryIamPolicy resource, part of the Pulumi GCP provider, manages IAM access control for Artifact Registry repositories through three resource types with different authoritativeness levels.
-This guide focuses on three capabilities: authoritative policy replacement (RepositoryIamPolicy), role-level member management (RepositoryIamBinding), and incremental member addition (RepositoryIamMember).
+The gcp:artifactregistry/repositoryIamPolicy:RepositoryIamPolicy resource, part of the Pulumi GCP provider, manages IAM access control for Artifact Registry repositories at three levels: complete policy replacement, role-level member lists, or individual member grants.
+This guide focuses on three capabilities: complete policy replacement (RepositoryIamPolicy), role-level member management (RepositoryIamBinding), and individual member grants (RepositoryIamMember).

-These resources reference existing Artifact Registry repositories and require project and location configuration.
+These resources reference an existing Artifact Registry repository and require project/location configuration.
 The examples are intentionally small.
-Combine them with your own repository infrastructure and access requirements.
-Note that RepositoryIamPolicy cannot be used alongside RepositoryIamBinding or RepositoryIamMember, as they will conflict over policy state.
+Combine them with your own repository infrastructure and identity management.

-When you need complete control over repository access, RepositoryIamPolicy replaces the entire IAM policy, ensuring no unexpected permissions remain.
+When you need complete control over repository access, RepositoryIamPolicy replaces the entire IAM policy with your definition, ensuring no unexpected permissions remain.

 import * as pulumi from "@pulumi/pulumi";